Chiang Mai, Digital nomad family hub

 Ah Thai food!
 Probably some of our favourite food from our wandering lifestyle so far.
 There is so much choice in Chiang Mai.
 You can get delicious local food: green curries, mango sticky rice, morning glory, pad thai etc.

 It’s also super easy to find other kinds of food because Chiang Mai is fairly big and has lots of shopping centres and restaurants.
+Check out Tasha’s guide on cheap places to eat in the city.
 So if you have kids (or adults!) who are fussy eaters then it’s is a good place to go because you can find a large variety of good food.

 Fun things to do in Chiang Mai with kids